ayeeshailyas/civicfix/README.md

 ## How it works

-1. The resident uploads an image and can add a location or short description.
+1. The resident uploads an image and add a location or short description(optional)
 2. The browser sends the image and notes to `POST /api/analyze` as `multipart/form-data`.
 3. The Express backend converts the image to a data URL and sends it with a purpose-built system prompt to OpenRouter.
 4. A multimodal vision model returns structured JSON containing the detected category, severity, department, reasoning, tags, complaint letter, and checklist.